ocurrent/ocaml-ci/README.md

 To add the CI to your own project:

 1. Go to https://github.com/apps/ocaml-ci and install the app for your GitHub user.
 2. Configure just the repositories you want to test (start with one!).
+If you select `All Repositories` we won't build anything.
-3. Ask us to add you to the alpha-testers list by submitting a PR against this repository adding yourself to `--github-account-allowlist` in `stack.yml`.
+3. Ask us to add you to the alpha-testers list by submitting a PR against this repository adding yourself to `--github-account-allowlist` in `stack.yml`. eg https://github.com/ocurrent/ocaml-ci/pull/346
 4. Report bugs :-)

 ## Installation